 - reduce customer exposure to elevated nitrate.

-Current water district efforts include continued groundwater recharge (which helps to dilute nitrate), groundwater monitoring, public outreach, and collaboration with other agencies.
-The water district is also leading efforts to develop regional salt and nutrient management plans.
+Current Valley Water efforts include continued groundwater recharge (which helps to dilute nitrate), groundwater monitoring, public outreach, and collaboration with other agencies.
+Valley Water also led efforts to develop regional salt and nutrient management plans.

 Do I need to test my water for nitrate?